1-800-460-5597 (US & Canada)

 Public administrators are on the front line of today’s rapidly evolving and interconnected world.
 They must act strategically and be flexible in order to respond to the needs of their communities, work effectively with individuals, agencies, and special interest groups, navigate complex ethical and legal issues, and operate within increasingly limited budgets.

 Norwich University’s Master of Public Administration program attracts working professionals from a wide range of public service organizations – from law enforcement agencies to city departments to nonprofits – and helps them gain the knowledge and skills needed to advance their careers and make a greater difference in the communities they serve.
 Our online Master of Public Administration curriculum provides students with a broad foundation in areas such as organizational leadership and change, strategic planning, ethics, and financial management and data analysis.
-Students focus their studies on a concentration of their choice, including public works and sustainability, criminal justice and public safety, leadership, organizational leadership, fiscal management, nonprofit management, municipal governance, and international development and influence.
-Students also have the option to customize their own concentration by selecting elective courses that meet their unique goals.
+Students focus their studies on a concentration of their choice, including public works and sustainability, criminal justice and public safety, public administration leadership and crisis management, fiscal management, nonprofit management, municipal governance, policy analysis and analytics, and international development and influence.

 Students also develop a capstone project that outlines a practical or theoretical solution to an existing program, policy, or operation.
 Students can use their capstone project to design and implement a solution to an administrative issue within their current workplace or to explore in-depth an area relevant to their desired career path.
 As an accompaniment to their capstone projects, students also write a paper suitable for submission to a professional journal.